docenjs/docen/docs/implementation-plan.md

 After completing the implementation plan, focus on:

-1. Gathering user feedback
+1. Gathering user feedback on editor usability
-2. Expanding the plugin ecosystem
+2. Expanding the plugin ecosystem for editor and MDOC
-3. Improving performance for specific use cases
+3. Improving performance for large documents and many users
 4. Adding support for additional document formats
 5. Enhancing collaborative features based on real-world usage
+6. Building desktop and mobile applications using the editor